-In 2000 and 2001, Hesler's squads made back-to-back appearances in the NCAA Tournament semifinals, falling short of the the national championship game by just one goal both times.
-Saint Michael's was the NE-10 regular-season champion in 2000 and co-champion in 2001 and 2002.
+In 2000 and 2001, Hesler's field hockey squads made back-to-back appearances in the NCAA Tournament semifinals, falling short of the national championship game by just one goal both times.
+Saint Michael's was the Northeast-10 Conference regular-season champion in 2000 and co-champion in 2001 and 2002.

-The 2000 and 2002 Northeast-10 Conference Coach of the Year and the 2000 National Field Hockey Coaches Association (NFHCA) North Region Coach of the Year has amassed a 125-119 record in 13 seasons, just two wins shy of matching SMC Hall of Famer Anne Adams' program record.
-In those 13 campaigns, the Purple Knights have advanced at least to the NE-10 Tournament semifinals seven times.
+The 2000 and 2002 NE-10 Coach of the Year and the 2000 National Field Hockey Coaches Association (NFHCA) North Region Coach of the Year broke SMC Athletic Hall of Fame member Anne Adams' program record with her 128th win on Sept.
+29, 2012, a 3-1 triumph over 2011 NCAA Tournament qualifier American International College.
+During Hesler's tenure, the Purple Knights have advanced at least to the NE-10 Tournament semifinals seven times.

 After a debut season in 1999 during which her charges went 11-6 overall and 4-2 in the league, Hesler led the Purple Knights to a 26-3 regular-season NE-10 mark between 2000 and 2002.
+In 2002, she shared the Purple Knight Coach of the Year as the top coach in the Department of Athletics.
 Her 2003 team went 13-7 and went to an NE-10 Tournament semifinal, the 2004 team earned yet another postseason berth, and her 2005 team went 10-9 while making the NE-10 postseason and finishing the season ranked 10th in the national poll.

 Hesler has been actively involved in the United States Field Hockey Association (USFHA) developmental programs, including acting as an instructor at the USA Field Hockey A, B and C Camps.
 She was the head coach of the USA Under-21 national team that competed in Seoul, Korea, in 1997.
 Hesler has coached within the USFHA Futures Program since 1990, serving as the Atlantic Region coaching director between 1990 and 1995, while hosting Region 1 tournaments at Saint Michael's.